DrBrad/WebDrive/README.md

 Troubleshooting:
  - Make sure that the folder "files" has the perm level 777.
  - Make sure your ip points to the index file.
+ - Check if PHP 5 < is installed